vlang/rfcs/error_handling.md

-# Revamping error and none handling
+# Redesign of `error` and `none` handling

 ## Abstract
-This RFC proposes to change the current error handling mechanism, because the current `Option` type allows three values, `none`, `IError` and `T`.
-Handling three different kinds of values in every `or{}` block is confusing and could lead to unwanted behavior.
+This RFC proposes to change the current error handling mechanism, because the current `Option` type allows three values, `none`, `IError` and `T` (a generic type).
+Handling three different kinds of values in every `or {}` block is confusing and could lead to unwanted behavior.

 ## Introduction
-It was several times discussed to change the current error handling / none handling mechanism because `Option` allows three values.
+It was discussed several times to change the current `error` / `none` handling mechanism because `Option` allows three values (see https://github.com/vlang/v/issues/7674).
 It would be better to break them down into two types and the developer specifies which one he actually wants to use.

+This examples shows that the developer might be confused how he should handle the values in the or block.
 ```v
 fn foo() ?T {...}